merlante/quarkus-kafka-inventory-demo/guides/basic-demo-guide.md

 Service account "my-service-account" created successfully with ID "ad967b4e-445d-4780-8bf0-xxxxxxxxxxx".
 Credentials saved to /Users/someuser/.env
 ```
-You now have authentication credentials stored in .env that allows an app to connect to your managed Kafka cluster.
+You now have authentication credentials stored in .env that allows the apps to connect to your managed Kafka cluster.

 5. Start the quarkus-kafka-inventory-demo app, which generates simulated orders, stock-levels, and, after a time period,
    translates orders into shipments: